HishamMubarak/bu-scraper/README.md

-Scrape your results using this script.
+Scrape your bangalore university results using this script.

-Do not forget to change prefix on line number 6, and set range start and end on line number 9 and 10 respectively.
+- Change student ID prefix on line number 6
+- Set ID range start and end on line number 9 and 10 respectively.
+- Change to your specific subjects and subject ID on array at line 10.